-on of social and labor relations

-Interpretation

-Within five working days from the date of

-submission of the draft act of the employer, the

-employee representatives can express their

-opinion and take an appropriate decision on it.

-Trade Union bodies together with the elected

-representatives of the employees represent

-employees ' interests, which can also include

-workers who are not Union members on the

-basis of their written application.

-According to the agreement may enter into a

-separate agreement on non-competition

-containing the obligation of the employee to

-take actions that may prejudice the employer.

-Agreement on dual training provides training

-and practice with the possibility of payment for

-the performed functional duties and the

-execution of the trainee's labor regulations and

-safety requirements and labor protection.

-Changes in the content and structure of the

-collective agreement, in particular, it provides

-for the necessity of taking into account the

-views of employee representatives specifying

-the acts of the employer.

-The trade union or general meeting of

-employees offers candidatures.
-Based on the

-decision of the production council for safety

-and labor protection, the status, rights, duties,

-control procedures are determined.
+Thesis Interpretation The accounting of opinion 1 of representatives of submission of the draft act of the employer, the employees in publishing of employee representatives can express their the acts of the employer opinion and take an appropriate decision on it.
+Representation of Trade Union bodies together with the elected employees representatives of the employees represent 1 5 employees ' interests, which can also include workers who are not Union members on the basis of their written application.
+The condition of no According to the agreement may enter into a competition separate agreement on non-competition 1 containing the obligation of the employee to take actions that may prejudice the employer.
+Dual training Agreement on dual training provides training and practice with the possibility of payment for the performed functional duties and the execution of the trainee's labor regulations and safety requirements and labor protection.
+Collective agreement Changes in the content and structure of the collective agreement, in particular, it provides for the necessity of taking into account the views of employee representatives specifying the acts of the employer.
+Technical inspector on The trade union or general meeting of labor protection employees offers candidatures.
+Based on the decision of the production council for safety and labor protection, the status, rights, duties, control procedures are determined.